ferngndo/ferngndo/README.md

 ### Hello, World ✨

-- 🗺️ I'm a Geoghapy student;
+- 🗺️ I'm a Geography student;

 - 🌱 I’m currently learning Geoprocessing and Remote Sensing;

 - 🎮 I'm loving Programming;

-- 🤖 I'm starting in Python, R and PostGresSQL.
+- 🤖 I'm starting in Python, JavaScript and PostgreSQL with PostGIS.

 - 🕊️ My aspiration in life is to manage to have a comfortable life.